erikvullings/wikidata_synthetic_data_generator/README.md

 aria2c.exe -x 16 https://dumps.wikimedia.org/wikidatawiki/entities/latest-all.json.gz
 ```

 Unzip the data to `latest-all.json` using 7zip or some efficient unzipper that shows progress, as 1.5Tb takes some time to unzip.
+Currently, only English and Dutch are supported out-of-the-box, but if you wish to add another language, see [Translating properties](#Translating properties).

 ## Run